 I was really inspired by a short film I had watched called "The Tale of How" by the BlackHeart Gang, a South African studio of concept designers.
 The imagery was so intricate and beautiful, and the movements, although simple, really provided a platform for the story.
 I was also really inspired by the set designs of Cirque du Soleil and by a project called "Dismaland" created by Banksy and a series of other artists who had constructed this cynically backwards amusement park to shed light on the hypocrisies of consumerism.
 The idea of turning the economy into some kind of nightmarish carnival seemed so ominous and creepy, which was the exact vibe that I was going for.
 As said before, the roller coaster bears close resemblance to the economic growth and decay curve, and the sharks stomach strongly resembles a circus arena, representing the hellish pit of debt that induces the violence of class warfare.
 And the detached hands in corporate suits smashing the resistance look a lot like a sick game of wack-a-mole.

 I wanted the film to play on a continuous loop to reiterate that we are stuck in a never ending cycle, but the idea of never being able to escape this nightmare seemed too cynical.
 I decided to include an alternate ending to show that we do have the power to change our fate, if we can manage to revisit our resistance strategy.
-I never storyboarded this but I thought it would be interesting to incorporate natural elements into the final scene to juxtapose all of the industrial imagery.
+I thought it would be interesting to incorporate natural elements into the final scene to juxtapose all of the industrial imagery.
 Including a hopeful prospect where growth and a new beginning were possible seemed really important

 When I put the entire video together and lined it up to the music, it was about five minutes of looping footage before reaching the ending, which was undeniably repetitive.
 The more I researched and watched other animations, the more I realized that dramatic transitions and jump cuts really helped to make these films so dynamic.
 So I cut down the audio and began to work on building the drama I wanted, which involved cutting up my preexisting footage and creating some new short pieces to incorporate.